touyuu/iptv/README.md

 # iptv
-An simple iptv parser that satisfied my requirement.
+An simple iptv parser that satisfied myself requirement.

 This project depend on Nodejs, Please install Nodejs in your server first.